 Private or Alternative Education loans are available for students who have exhausted all other avenues of financial aid (i.e. Federal Stafford Loans, Federal Parent Plus Loans, outside scholarship opportunities, etc.).
 Private loans are credit-based and may require a co-borrower depending on the student’s credit history.
 Because private loans usually have higher fees, origination costs and variable interest rates, we encourage students to take a private loan only if it is absolutely necessary and only for the amount that is essential to continue their academic studies at Maryville College.
-Private Student loans cannot be approved for the purchase of autos, cell phones, i-pods, Blackberries or other items that are not related to actual Maryville College education costs.
+Private Student loans cannot be approved for the purchase of autos, cell/smart phones, game consoles, tablets, hand-held media devices, or other items that are not related to actual Maryville College education costs.

 Warning: Failure to provide information to Maryville College of a private loan may result in the reduction of existing or loss of other Financial Aid, including scholarships, if it is determined that the loan amount exceeds Cost of Attendance.

 Q: Private Education Loan rates appear to be lower than Federal Loan Rates, why should I use a Federal Loan?